-Many college-bound sophomores and juniors will be taking a standardized tests that counts for the first time.
+Many college-bound sophomores, juniors and even seniors will be taking a standardized tests that counts for the first time.
 A few will score so well, they will not need to take that test again.
-Most others will likely need to take it at least once more.
-But how many times is enough?

 The answer: it depends.

 If you are aiming for anything that requires a minimum score, and you have the grades to qualify, you will need to attain or exceed that score.

 In some cases, such as these below, there are usually no exceptions, until colleges make new decisions in light of COVID-19 considerations. :